BITSS/INSP2017/3-Repro-Code/reproducible_workflow.md

     |   |-- inflammation-01.csv
     |   |-- README.txt
     |-- man
-    |-- results
+    |-- output
-    |-- src
+    |-- do
     |   |-- 01-starting-with-data.Rmd
     |   |-- 02-func-R.Rmd

 Make sure that you commit these three new files (your module, test file, and test data set) to your git repository.
 You can commit these together, or separately if you think it would be useful to add a different commit message for the different files.

 Now, of course, that copying and pasting in a completed module is not the normal workflow for this step.
-Normally, you'd spend days/weeks/months working in the `src` directory, writing code and tests, generating intermediate results, looking at the results, writing new code and tests, generating new results, etc. This iterative cycle isn't unlike writing a paper --- you spew out a draft
+Normally, you'd spend days/weeks/months working in the `do` directory, writing code and tests, generating intermediate results, looking at the results, writing new code and tests, generating new results, etc. This iterative cycle isn't unlike writing a paper --- you spew out a draft